-An instance of PostgreSQL is used exclusively by Historian to store tag names to improve searching for tags in the Trend tool and Web Admin console.
+An instance of PostgreSQL is used exclusively to store tag names to improve searching for tags in the Trend tool and Web Admin console.

-UAA PostgreSQL Database
+Proficy Authentication PostgreSQL Database

-An instance of PostgreSQL is used exclusively by Historian to store UAA details.
+An instance of PostgreSQL is used exclusively to store Proficy Authentication details.